-There are two ways to easily create a gift guide: by creating a collection, or by writing a blog article.
+There are two ways to easily create a gift guide: by creating a collection, or by writing a gift ideas blog post.

 - To curate a collection on Shopify, create a product tag with the same name.
 Then, go to all of the product pages that you want featured in this gift guide and add the product tag.
 Shopify will automatically curate the collection.

 To get more traffic to your Gift Guides, feature them on your homepage or other places on your website where they’ll get visibility.
 Emailing the Gift Guides to customers is also a great way to have customers share the guide with friends and family ahead of the holiday season.
 If you choose to make your Gift Guide a blog post, you can share it on social media.
 I recommend boosting the post through Facebook Ads to drive more traffic to it.
-Don’t forget to add UTM tags so you can track the performance of sales from your Gift Guide.
+Don’t forget to leverage the Facebook Pixel so you can track the performance of sales from your Gift Guide.

 3. Free Gift with Every Purchase

 Offering a free gift is a fun Black Friday deal for shoppers.
-With Oberlo, you’ll find several products under $2.00.
+On AliExpress, you’ll find several products under $2.00.
 With each order, you can give away a free gift to every customer who orders over the Black Friday and Cyber Monday period.
-Items that work best for this have free or cheap shipping.
+Items that work best for this have cheap or free shipping.

-If you sell women’s fashion you can give away a free bracelet or earrings.
-In men’s fashion you can give away cufflinks.
+If you sell women’s fashion items, you can give away a free bracelet or earrings.
+In men’s fashion, you can give away cufflinks.
 For the home decor niche, you can give away a free vase.
 And if you sell beauty products, you can give away a makeup brush or sponge.